MicrosoftDocs/bing-docs/includes/bing-url-note.md

 ---

 > [!NOTE]
-> Because URL formats and parameters are subject to change without notice, use all URLs as-is.
+> Because URL formats and parameters are subject to change without notice, use all URLs in Bing search results as-is.
 You should not take dependencies on the URL format or parameters except where noted.